contents

 IMPORTANT UPDATE (SEPT.
 '08)

-This new conventional wisdom, not shared by many nutritionists yet, is reclassifying carbohydrates into two other categories: REFINED and UNREFINED.
+This new conventional wisdom, not shared by many nutritionists yet, is reclassifying carbohydrates into two additional sub-categories: REFINED and UNREFINED.
 This makes absolute sense.
-Raw foods contain much more life force, qi ('chi'), the less processed the more nutrients retained.
+Raw foods contain much more life force, qi ('chi'), the less processed = the more nutrients retained.
 The converse should be obvious.

 ref: "Ultra-Prevention," Mark Hyman, MD and Mark Liponis, MD